Best Picnic Spots at Essex Country Parks

 Picnics are a great way to spend time together away from distractions and are a relaxing and affordable way to enjoy long summer days in the great outdoors.

-There are many fantastic spots in our parks for a picnic with friends and family this Picnic Week.
-Whether you choose a handy undercover picnic bench or spread out your blanket on top of a hill with a good view, choosing couldn’t be simpler.
-Here we bring you our ideas so you can have the perfect picnic in the Essex Country Parks.
+Whether you fancy a sheltered picnic bench or spreading your blanket on top of a hill with a good view, choosing couldn’t be simpler.
+Here we bring you our ideas so you can have the perfect picnic in Essex Country Parks.

 Belhus Woods Country Park

-Escape the hustle and bustle and head to Belhus Woods where you’ll find lots of relaxing picnic spots.
+Escape the hustle and bustle and head to Belhus Woods a hidden gem in the southwest of the county where you’ll find lots of relaxing picnic spots.

 Find out more about Belhus Woods Country Park here.